Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $4.99 each

 Bullet Hell Monday is arguably the top game in the genre right now.
 There are three games in the series, including the original Bullet Hell Monday, Bullet Hell Monday Black, and Bullet Hell Monday Finale.
-The games all have retro style graphics with outrageously colorful and bright graphics with tons of bullet hell action.
+The games all have retro-style graphics with outrageously colorful and bright graphics with tons of bullet hell action.
 Each game has various chapters to play through, various upgrades to unlock, and simple controls.
-The developer also does .Decluster Zero, another outstanding shoot ’em up.
-All four games by this developer are outstanding, actually.
+These are paragons in the bullet hell space and any fan of the genre should definitely check these out.